Bilal2453/coro-docs/docs/coro-split.md

 ### split(...) {#split}

-Takes multiple functions (tasks) and concurrently run them in coroutines while yielding the coroutine that called this, then resume it when all of the supplied tasks finishes.
+Takes multiple functions (tasks) and runs them in coroutines while yielding the coroutine that made this call, then resumes it when all of the supplied tasks finishes.

+Returns the first return of every task.

 The tasks will be called directly without running them in protected mode, therefor any errors raised out by any of the provided tasks will be propagated, unless you call `split` using [pcall](https://www.lua.org/manual/5.4/manual.html#pdf-pcall) or [similar](https://www.lua.org/manual/5.4/manual.html#pdf-xpcall) functions.